-UNH Franklin Pierce School of Law (UNH Law) is devoted to education and research, functioning through a self-governing community of people voluntarily associated for those purposes.
-The members of this community are entitled and expected to exercise the rights and judgment of responsible adults and future professionals.
+The Student Rights, Rules, and Responsibilities outlines the Student Code of Conduct and Conduct Process.
+UNH Franklin Pierce School of Law (UNH Law) students are entitled and expected to exercise the rights and judgment of responsible adults and future professionals and are obligated to follow the Conduct Code.

 These rules of conduct are minimum standards designed to protect the functions of the community.
-They cannot, and are not intended to, replace the much higher standards of respect, consideration, honesty, and civility which should govern our behavior.
-This is not a comprehensive code of ethics.
-In a small community, public scrutiny, free speech, and free association often offer the best correctives of behavior that one considers inappropriate, offensive, or wrong, and similarly good incentives for admirable conduct.
+They cannot, and are not intended to, replace the much higher standards of respect, consideration, honesty, and civility which should govern student behavior.